Lion Woodward Foundation Scholarship

 One scholarship of up to $16,000 is awarded annually.
 The award is paid out in amounts of up to $4,000 per year for up to four years.

-- Must be graduating from a high school in Trenton, or in the greater Mercer or Bucks counties area.
+- Student graduating from a high school in Trenton, or in the greater Mercer or Buck counties area.

-- Must be accepted as a full time student at an accredited college, university, trade, or vocational school.
+- Must be accepted for full-time study at an accredited college, university, trade, or vocational school.

-- Must maintain a C (2.0) Grade Point Average or better for the term of the scholarship.
+- Maintain a C (2.0 GPA) or better for the term of the scholarship.

 - Must report their progress in person at a Trenton Rotary meeting once a year to continue their eligibility for years 2, 3 and 4 of the scholarship.

 A variety of factors are considered as part of the evaluation process, including financial need, academic achievement, exemplary community service, and leadership.